tomelliff/py-s3-sftp-bridge/README.md

 [![Build Status](https://travis-ci.org/tomelliff/py-s3-sftp-bridge.svg?branch=master)](https://travis-ci.org/tomelliff/py-s3-sftp-bridge)
 [![Coverage Status](https://coveralls.io/repos/github/tomelliff/py-s3-sftp-bridge/badge.svg?branch=master)](https://coveralls.io/github/tomelliff/py-s3-sftp-bridge?branch=master)

-A Python Lambda function that syncs files between Amazon S3 and external FTP servers.
-For S3 => SFTP, it will automatically sync when objects are uploaded to S3.
+A Python Lambda function that syncs files between Amazon S3 and external SFTP servers.
+As objects are uploaded to S3 they will be automatically copied to an SFTP server.

+In the event of failure such as connecting to the SFTP server AWS Lambda will automatically retry twice and then move on to the configurable dead letter handling.
+If this is configured to use an SQS queue (provided by the Terraform module) then a non S3 PUT event trigger of the Lambda function will then attempt to pull failed events from the configured SQS queue (provided by the `QUEUE_NAME` environment variable).

+---

 Heavily inspired by [@Gilt](https://github.com/gilt)'s Node.js implementation of [s3-sftp-bridge](https://github.com/gilt/s3-sftp-bridge)

+This implementation mostly differs from Gilt's in that it takes a deliberate decision that each separate integration should be deployed as a separate Lambda function (and all the surrounding stuff such as the event bucket, SQS queue for dead letter handling, scheduled event etc).
+This simplifies the deployment model greatly and sticks to on of my key principles of decentralisation over shared services.

 ---